raporpe/defender-for-vm-analyzer/README.md

 - In summary, this solution **logs the number of billable Databricks VMs for every minute**.
 Currently, this is the only way to calculate this metric since Azure Resource Graph does not hold historical data regarding the number of running VMs for a given time.
 - One drawback of this solution is that **it needs to be deployed for a month to calculate the monthly cost**.
 One solution is to extrapolate the cost of a week to a month.
-- The role "def-vm-analyzer-read-vm-metadata" is created automatically with the rest of resources and only has two permissions: ```Microsoft.Compute virtualMachines/read``` and ```Microsoft.Compute/virtualMachines/instanceView/read```.
+- The role "def-vm-analyzer-read-vm-metadata" is created automatically with the rest of resources and only has two permissions: ```Microsoft.Compute/virtualMachines/read``` and ```Microsoft.Compute/virtualMachines/instanceView/read```.

 ## Requirements